Black and Yellow: Remakes and freestyles

 In addition, a number of freestyle versions have been released, of artists rapping over "Black and Yellow"'s instrumental track, without any overt reference to the song or to sports teams.
 These include versions by Crooked I (who included a chorus of "packing metal"), Donnis, Young Jeezy, Tyga, Novi Novak, and Layzie Bone and Flesh-n-Bone of Bone Thugs-n-Harmony.
+A Game of Thrones parody version of the song was released in 2012 representing House Baratheon, specifically Robert, Stannis, and Renly Baratheon.